Defining Trackable Metrics for Membership Associations Online

 What is our desired goal?
 This is where some of the guess work can come into play depending on your situation.
 You can leverage outside groups to give insight into realistic meaningful goals or you can make an assessment based around your membership.
 One way or another we need to set a goal.
 For this example, let’s say:

 Desired Outcome: to increase our members' page views to 3 pages per session.

 Finally, let’s define a trackable metric that will help shape the future of the association for the better and lead it to something meaningful.
 As long as you’re minding all the details of the formula you can word this in any way you see fit as long as it’s impactful and clear.

 Strategic Goal Revised: “To have an inspired design that increases member engagement by showing an increase of 3 pages per month per member as compared to previous year’s months.”

 This is a very basic example.
 You could take the same road for engagement in leveraging percentages, cataloging a statistical decrease in bounce rates, or measuring a substantial increase in member logins.
 How you decide to track this is entirely up to the association and which metric establishes the clarity of success.

 In closing, I would encourage you to think about how these strategic goals change the way you continue to enhance your website’s experience.
 These KPIs are the kind that help dictate the future direction in every aspect of the website.

-At Unleashed Technologies, we’re always challenging how we can be more effective for our clients, and with associations it starts with being able to assign success to their web presence.
+At Unleashed, we’re always challenging how we can be more effective for our clients, and with associations it starts with being able to assign success to their web presence.
 What is the value of the work that’s been done and how can it keep growing to be even better for the association?